chrfrantz/PowerCLI-scripts/README.md

 * Run this script to connect to vSphere before running ManageVAppsForDistListMembers.ps1.

 #### ManageVAppsForDistListMembers.ps1

+* Start Outlook (for distribution list reading).

+* Start PowerShell in same security context as Outlook (e.g. both as administrator).
+If both applications run in different security contexts you will see a COM exception (CO_E_SERVER_EXEC_FAILURE).

 * Check variables in script and adapt to your need.
 Most relevant ones: